pdjr-beatrice/log/README.md

 log files using a supplied token and then summing the intervals between State 1 and State 0 log entries.

-### log-tabulate - returns an HTML table depicting the start and finish values
-for some metrics
+### log-report - populate a report template with log data values

 ### log-kml - returns a KML document representing position and stop data